 When I started out in tech things were a little simpler

-There was code and servers.
+There were code and servers.
 As long as the servers were up and there wasn’t too much traffic everything went fine.
 End users were fine if a page loaded in 5-10 seconds and applications were smaller and simpler.

 We have to be willing to think a little differently now

-We need to understand interdependence, baselining applications, the relationship of networks and code.
-This is a modern sportscar not an old carbureted V8.
+We need to understand interdependence, baselining applications, the relationship of networks, and code.
+This is a modern sports car, not an old carbureted V8.
 Sometimes when you lift the hood up there is just a single port to plug in a diagnostic machine.
 We have to be willing to hook up, read the codes and then come up with a plan.

 When we start an engagement I am often asked how long it will take to either fix the problem or make a significant improvement.
 But wait… the red fix engine light went on and you want to know what’s wrong before we have even hooked up the diagnostic machine!
-You want to know how much faster the car can go before I have even opened the hood?
+Do you want to know how much faster the car can go before I have even opened the hood?